-U.K. election shock could mean delayed Brexit-lite
+U.K. election shock could delay and soften Brexit

 That started the clock ticking on a two-year period that should end in March 2019 with the U.K.'s departure.

-But detailed negotiations haven't yet started.
+Detailed negotiations haven't yet started, however.
 The EU wants those to begin on June 19, but they could be delayed if an inconclusive election leads to political turmoil.

 EU negotiators will want to know who they're dealing with.